 - More about our hotel selection criteria.

-All the hotels on our recommended list are located within walking distance to Notre Dame.
+Many of the hotels on our recommended list are located within walking distance to Notre Dame.
 Why is that?
 Because we find ideal for visiting all the major Paris sites we enjoy.
 You will find hotels at different price points and amenities in this list, value is the name of the game.

 So, here’s our own list of Paris hotels we use and recommend: